buraksekili/tyk-docs/tyk-docs/content/graphql/migration-guide.md

     - /graphql/migration/
 ---

-As of 3.2 graphql schema under tyk api definition (i.e `api_definition.graphql`) changed significantly, hence graphql api definitions created in previous beta versions are not supported via UI and need to go through following changes manually.
+As of 3.2 GraphQL schema under tyk api definition (i.e `api_definition.graphql`) changed significantly, hence GraphQL api definitions created in previous beta versions are not supported via UI and need to go through following changes manually.

 **Note**
 Old Api definitions will continue to work for the gateway